prasanthrangan/hyprdots/README.md

 ## Post Installation

-Guide to install Plymouth and Secure Boot
+Guides to install optional Plymouth, Grub Theme, Snapper and Secure Boot.
+These steps can be followed after installation.

 ## Plymouth

-For some strange reason, `plymouth` hasn't made it out of the AUR.
-This is a good opportunity to install an AUR helper, i.e. a piece of software that handles installation from the AUR automatically.
-I recommend `yay` but you might have a different opinion.
-Have a look [here](https://github.com/Jguer/yay) on how to install it.

-[Here](https://xdaforums.com/t/bootanimations-collection.3721978/#post-74901989) are themes that are ported from android,use thi link to view the themes only.<br>
+[Here](https://xdaforums.com/t/bootanimations-collection.3721978/#post-74901989) are themes that are ported from android,use the link to view the themes only.<br>
 Download corresepoding ported theme from [here](https://github.com/adi1090x/plymouth-themes)

 ```